1. What is a Benchmark?

 Note: Beta is not the only measure of a fund’s performance.

-This is a measure of an asset or fund’s performance pertaining to the benchmark.
+This is a measure of an asset or fund’s performance about the benchmark.
 It is denoted as a percentage between 0 and 100.
-If a mutual fund has an R-squared of 0, it means it has no correlation to its benchmark at all.
-If a fund moves with an R-square of 100 it means that it matches its benchmark exactly.
+If a mutual fund has an R-squared of 0, it means it does not correlate its benchmark at all.
+If a fund moves with an R-square of 100, then it means that it matches its benchmark exactly.

-Remember, benchmarks give you a platform to measure your fund’s potential based on past performance, but even with these numbers you can’t be guaranteed that your funds will always top the market.
-You will be a successful investor if you are able to outperform the market consistently as this will allow you to meet your investment goals in the long run.
+Remember, benchmarks give you a platform to measure your fund’s potential based on past performance, but even with these numbers, you can’t be guaranteed that your funds will always top the market.
+You will be a successful investor if you can outperform the market consistently as this will allow you to meet your investment goals in the long run.